 - Adult Reconstruction

 - Foot and Ankle

-All requests for rotations must be requested through VSAS (Visiting Student Application Service).
-After reviewing each application you will be notified by the Orthopaedic Surgery Education Coordinator Menyon Menefee via email.
+Visiting Student Learning Opportunities (VSLO) will open on April 1, 2020 and all requests for rotations must be requested through VSLO.
+After reviewing each application you will be notified by Daisy Astorga, the Medical Student Education Coordinator via email.

 The following information will be requested of all applicants:

 - Requested rotation block.
 Please include your first, second, and third choice.